 Looks like the ball is in Breville Smart grinder’s court now.

-More setting options means more flexibility.
+More setting options mean more flexibility.
 I love options and I am sure a lot of you do as well.
 This is why Breville is the better choice of the two.

 I am of a firm belief that a clear LED display just gives the gadgets a more modern look.
 This is another reason why I like Breville Smart grinder.
 The sleek, visible and immensely helpful system makes things clearer to read and program.